Everything you need to know about prenatal vitamins.

 Why do you need a prenatal vitamin?

-Taking a prenatal can also support your baby’s development.
-From neural tube and spinal development to brain development, the ingredients and dosages in prenatal vitamins are designed to help promote healthy development.
+Once a pregnancy is confirmed, taking a prenatal becomes imperative to support your baby’s development.
+From neural tube and spinal development to brain development, the ingredients and dosages in prenatal vitamins are intended to help promote healthy development.

 Another important reason to take a prenatal—it supports your health!
-It’s basically the ‘putting your own oxygen mask on first’ of pregnancy.
-Supporting your health in turn supports the baby’s health, and prenatals are packed with nutrients that help you thrive during this transitional period.
+Supporting your health in turn supports the baby’s health, and prenatals are packed with nutrients that support you during this transitional period.

 It’s important to note that supplements work in conjunction with a healthy diet and lifestyle.
-We know eating well can be tough when met with morning sickness and fatigue, but reaching for whole food options instead of relying on supplements alone will help to create a healthy environment for you and your baby.
+Eating enough nutrient dense foods can be challenging when met with morning sickness and fatigue, but reaching for whole food options instead of relying on supplements alone will help to create a healthy environment for you and your baby.

-Working with a practitioner to create a custom blend during pregnancy can also be helpful.
-Generic prenatal vitamins don’t take into consideration morning sickness, lack of appetite and other dietary restrictions and changes that are unique to you.
+With VitaminLab, you can work with your practitioner to create a custom prenatal that takes into consideration morning sickness, lack of appetite, constipation, or any other dietary restrictions and changes that are unique to you.
 You may need an extra boost of these nutrients through supplements.

 Just like in other aspects of life, it’s possible to have too much of a good thing.
 Working closely with a healthcare practitioner and undergoing regular tests can help ensure that you’re not overconsuming certain nutrients, particularly vitamin A and iron.